-- Chairperson, of a general meeting or Board of Governance meeting, means the person chairing the meeting as required under rule 46; - Board of Governance means the Board of Governance having management of the business of the Association; - Board of Governance meeting means a meeting of the Board of Governance held in accordance with these Rules; - Board of Governance member means a member of the Board of Governance elected or appointed under Division 3 of Part 5; - disciplinary appeal meeting means a meeting of the members of the Association convened under rule 23(3); - disciplinary meeting means a meeting of the Board of Governance convened for the purposes of rule 22;
+Chairperson, of a general meeting or Board of Governance meeting, means the person chairing the meeting as required under rule 46;

+Board of Governance means the Board of Governance having management of the business of the Association and the committee for the purposes of Part 6 of the Act.

+Board of Governance meeting means a meeting of the Board of Governance held in accordance with these Rules;

+Board of Governance member means a member of the Board of Governance disciplinary appeal meeting means a meeting of the members of the Association convened under rule 23(3);

+disciplinary meeting means a meeting of the Board of Governance convened for the purposes of rule 22;

+Ry.

-disciplinary subBoard of Governance means the subBoard of Governance appointed under rule 20;
+disciplinary sub-committee means the sub-committee appointed by the Board of Governance under rule 20:

+Executive Committee means the sub-committee appointed by the Board of Governance comprised of senior leadership staff and officeholders of the Association;